 First, there’s absolutely no pressure to undertake a research project, if you don’t want to.
 If research is your thing, the level of research at McGill is extremely high.
 The department has some of the most renowned researchers in the field and enjoys extensive links with some of the top institutions in Canada (see research page for details).

 Access to Materials and Information

-Students have access to a large library of therapy materials.
+Students have access to a large library of therapy materials and tests right in the School.
 This is useful for planning therapy sessions, but also gives you great ideas for future reference.
-There is also access to a number of nearby libraries for theoretical references (particularly for more medical aspects you may need to look into).
+McGill has excellent on-line resources and there is also access to a number of nearby libraries for theoretical references (particularly for more medical aspects you may need to look into).
 Students are often informed about ongoing research data before it's even published.
 In addition, the professors are all open to former students e-mailing them with questions long after they are in clinical practice...so you will always have access to those same individuals!

 There’s a yearly review of the courses offered as part of the M.Sc.A. and input from students is welcomed.
 Examples of recent changes that have been made as a result include: